 Goal C Build a sustainable local economy and create jobs that pay wages sufficient for workers to afford to live in Norwich.

-Objective C.1 Guide commercial development in accordance with the land use policies of this plan, in particular Objective K.3 and its associated actions, and identify appropriate locations where mixed-use development patterns would be encouraged.
+Objective C.1 Guide commercial development in accordance with the land use policies of this plan, in particular Objective K.3 and its associated actions.,

 Objective C.2 Offer broadband service to all homes and businesses in town to support residents’ ability to work from home and allow entrepreneurs who live in Norwich to locate their businesses in town.